Find My Cancer Drug

 Certain cancer treatments can cause sores or soreness in your mouth and/or throat.
 Notify your doctor or nurse if your mouth, tongue, inside of your cheek or throat becomes white, ulcerated or painful.
 Performing regular mouth care can help prevent or manage mouth sores.
 If mouth sores become painful, your doctor or nurse can recommend a pain reliever.

-Ziv-afilbercept can lead to slower or incomplete wound healing, such as a surgical wound not healing or staying closed.
-Therefore, it is recommended that ziv-afilbercept not be given for 4 weeks before or after surgery.
-In addition, any surgical incision should be fully healed prior to starting ziv-afilbercept.
-If you notice that your surgical wound has not healed or begins to have signs of infection (redness, swelling, warmth), report this to your healthcare team.
+This medication can lead to slower or incomplete wound healing, such as a surgical wound not healing or staying closed.
+Therefore, it is recommended that the medication be discontinued four weeks prior to any surgery.
+Treatment with ziv-afilbercept should not resume for at least 4 weeks after surgery.
+If you have a surgical wound that has not healed or begins to have signs of infection (redness, swelling, warmth), report this to your healthcare team.

 Kidney damage can occur while receiving ziv-afilbercept.
 Your healthcare team will monitor this by periodically checking the amount of protein in your urine.
 If the protein levels become elevated, you may require further urine tests to evaluate your kidney function.
 If your kidneys become damaged, you may need to stop receiving this medication.

 Blood Clots, Stroke and Heart Attack

 Ziv-afilbercept can increase the risk of blood clots, stroke and heart attack.
 If you experience symptoms of these problems, you should contact your healthcare provider immediately or go to an emergency room.
 Symptoms can include: swelling, redness or pain in an extremity, chest pain or pressure, pain in your arm, back, neck or jaw, shortness of breath, numbness or weakness on one side of the body, trouble talking, confusion or mental status changes.